-The Political Science Department is proud of the untold number of its alumni who have pursued extremely successful professional careers in all levels and branches of government, law, the corporate world, not-for-profit organizations and journalism.
+The Political Science Department is proud of the untold number of its alumni who have pursued extremely successful professional careers in all levels and branches of government, law, the corporate world, not-for-profit organizations, and journalism.

 Esther Spindler '07

-After returning from three years in Guatemala with the U.S. Peace Corps, Esther Spindler (Class of 2007 and recipient of the department's annual Hoyt Jackson award) graduated with a M.S. in Development Management from the School of International Service (SIS) at American University.
+After returning from three years in Guatemala with the U.S. Peace Corps, Esther Spindler (Class of 2007 and recipient of the department's annual Hoyt Jackson award) graduated with an M.S. in Development Management from the School of International Service (SIS) at American University.
 She currently focuses her work on the intersection of international development, health and research in the Americas.
 She is currently working as a consultant with a public-private initiative with a factory in Haiti aimed at improving the health services for workers, in addition to conducting monitoring and evaluation (M&E) research for the Education Development Center (EDC) in Washington D.C.
 She has also worked on a number of research projects examining the risk of LGBTQ Latino immigrant and African-American youth populations to HIV/AIDS in Washington DC.
 Esther will be moving to Brazil in September, where she will be working with local NGOs to improve their access to research for gender and health initiatives.
 She ultimately hopes to develop her own research on the state of Brazilian NGOs and their role within South-South development.

 Joan Rolf '76

-Joan Rolf, originally from Massapequa, Long Island, graduated from SUNY Oneonta in 1976 with a Bachelor of Science Degree in Political Science, and received her Master's Degree in International Relations in 1978 from Georgetown University.
+Joan Rolf, originally from Massapequa, Long Island, graduated from SUNY Oneonta in 1976 with a Bachelor of Science Degree in Political Science and received her Master's Degree in International Relations in 1978 from Georgetown University.
 Joan's professional career took her to the U.S. Department of Commerce where she worked in the Trade Administration in the Electronics Division; she then worked at NASA for six years as Japan Team Lead, Asia Team Lead and Acting Division Director for Science in the Office of International and InterAgency Relations.
 From NASA, Joan joined the Executive Office of the President in 2006, in the Office of Science and Technology Policy (known as OSTP), where she serves as Assistant Director for International Relations.
 In between her work, Joan lived in Japan and Italy with her husband, a military officer; she also worked in the private sector in the area of technology.

 Matt Summers, Class of 2005, returned to campus in early September 2010 to talk to students in Prof. Richard Barberio’s U.S. Congress course about his ongoing experiences as a member of Sen. John Kerry’s staff.
 Summers, a political science major and alumnus of the Washington Semester internship program, spoke to the class about the politics of life on Capitol Hill and the role of congressional staff.